iankorf/MCB185-2023/unit9_unfinished_tales/README.md

 have application programming interface (API) documentation that describes the intent, input, and output of every function.

-Doc-strings are big, triple-quoted strings of API documentation that sit right next to their function.
+Doc-strings are triple-quoted strings of API documentation that sit right next to their function.
 A doc-string reader then reads all of the doc-strings in the library and makes a tidy HTML or PDF book out of it.

 There is more than one standard for docs-strings and doc-string processors.
 At some point, this section will have some examples...